 The AWARE PROGRAM (Always WAger REsponsibly) is TVG’s responsible wagering program.
 TVG is the leader in combining the excitement and beauty of horse racing with interactive technology and in-home wagering.
 Just as we are a leader in interactive home wagering, TVG is playing a leadership role in Responsible Wagering in our industry through the AWARE Program.
 This innovative program was among the first of its kind and is designed to promote responsible wagering on horse racing by adults only, through TVG’s wagering systems.
 TVG’s commitment is that its subscribers wager on the sport of horse racing in a responsible, lawful, adult manner.
 Through AWARE, we emphasize awareness, education and support of responsible wagering behavior among our subscribers and employees.

 All TVG subscribers have the option to block use of credit cards on their wagering accounts.
-To do so please send us an email at Support@TVG.com or call us at 1-888-PLAY-TVG (752-9884) and request the block.
+To do so please send us an email at Support@TVG.com and request the block.
 Once blocked, subscribers must contact our customer relations department and wait 24 hours before the block can be removed.
 In addition, customers may select their own daily and monthly limits for BetCash, credit and debit cards so long as they don't exceed TVG set limits.
 To do so, under My Account, select My Funds then Payment Management to set your personal limits.
 Please see the link below for step by step instructions:

 You may choose to exclude yourself from establishing an account with TVG or further participation in wagering with TVG by requesting to be self excluded.
 This exclusion request must be made in writing to;